 I got 15 falafel with a 2 Tbsp scoop.
 I cooked some immediately and froze the rest.

-To cook the falafel, add enough oil to a skillet to completely cover the surface.
+To cook the falafel, add enough oil to a skillet to completely cover the surface (one of my favorite pans).
 Heat over medium until the oil is hot and shimmering.
 Add the falafel and cook on each side until brown and crispy.
 Let them drain on paper towel to absorb the excess oil.

 And that’s it!
 If you’re a garlic lover, you’re going to LOOOVE these homemade falafel!